 The Kaseya is a software company which provides IT (Information Technology) management software for MSP (managed service provider) and IT teams.
 For those companies which do not have enough IT guys, the VSA (Virtual System Administrator) product of Kaseya provides service and software to help the monitoring and management of that company.

 Security researcher found that there are some zero-day exploits in Kaseya VSA product.
 While Kaseya has made security patches and is validating them, the REvil gang attack Kaseya based on the zero-day exploit successfully.
 Unfortunately, the security patch is not provided in time.
 It is estimated about 1,500 downstream victims because their networks managed by MSPs using Kaseya remote management tools.
-After attack successfully, REvil threatened to publish the information of victims on their page ‘Happy Blog’ unless the ransom is received.
+After attacking successfully, REvil threatened to publish the information of victims on their page ‘Happy Blog’ unless the ransom is received.
 And REvil gang is demanding $70 million to unlock computers swept up in this widespread ransomware attack.

 The REvil operators use some existing vulnerabilities and exploited some zero-day vulnerabilities in Kaseya VSA.
 According to TrueSec report, The high-level steps of the exploit are as follows -